Merzasphor/MWSE/docs/source/lua/type/tes3spell.rst

     The disabled state of the object.

 `effects`_ (`table`_)
+    Read-only.
 An array-style table of the tes3effect data on the object.

 `flags`_ (`number`_)
     A bit field for the spell's flags.